Basic Techniques

 Libraries used and called are very important for us to understand what the program does

-Functions can also be imported by ordinals making it harder for us to anaylze
+Functions can also be imported by ordinals making it harder for us to analyze

 Below are some common DLLs